 Additionally, a scientific review published in The American Journal of Clinical Nutrition found that soy contains other isoflavones that have shown to significantly decrease serum total cholesterol and LDL cholesterol levels.

-3 Ways of Cooking with Tempeh
+3 Ways to Cook Tempeh

 Now that we’ve covered the basics of tempeh and why you might want to include it as part of your plant-based diet, let’s talk about how to cook with it.